magmo/apps/packages/wallet/src/redux/protocols/concluding/responder/readme.md

-# Concluding Protocol (Instigator)
+# Concluding Protocol

-The purpose of this protocol is to instigate conclusion of a channel, i.e. to move to a conclude state.
+The purpose of this protocol is to resign a channel, i.e. to move to a conclude state.
 It covers:

 - Checking to see if it is the player's turn and explaining they can't resign if not